gc3-uzh-ch/gridka-school/tutorial/basic_services.rst

     bind-address            = 10.0.0.3

 This will make the MySQL daemon listen only on the *private* interface.

+..
+Not needed as we removed the public address.
      Please note that in this way you will not be able to contact it using the *public* interface (172.16.0.3), but this is usually what you want in a production environment.

 The OpenStack official guide states that some of the options of InnoDB storage engine must be set in the configuration file.
 In order to do